- Politics and Social Issues»

 "A Jacksonville mother charged with shaking her baby to death has pleaded guilty to second-degree murder.

 Alexandra V. Tobias, 22, was arrested after the January death of 3-month-old Dylan Lee Edmondson.
-She told investigators she became angry because the baby was crying while she was playing a computer game called FarmVille on the Facebook social-networking website."
+She told investigators she became angry because the baby was crying while she was playing a computer game called Farmville on the Facebook social-networking website."

 -- Story by David Hunt, 10/28/2010 in the Florida Times Union.

-Long Term Anti-Violence Education and Prevention
+Long Term Anti-Violence Prevention

 The summary is that we have a constant battle against letting violence take seed and grow.
 In the run-up to the 2020 US Presidential Election, America became a nation of easily offended people in part and frightened people.
 Political rancor and venom escalated to heights invisible to the naked eye.